Assam Career : NIT Silchar Recruitment 2022

 No. of posts : 1

-Also Read: Assam Career : Apply for Accounts Officer, HR Executive, Counsellor and Hostel Administrator vacancies in Ajmal Foundation
+Name of project : Development of Health Diagnostic Framework for Onboard Electric Vehicle Batteries and Repurposing of Retired Batteries

-Name of project : Investigation of tribo-performance of self-lubricating and self-healing microencapsulated hybrid polymer composites under different sliding conditions
+Essential Qualification : BE / BTech / MSc or equivalent degree in the branches relevant to the project from some recognized University

-Essential Qualification : B.E./ B.Tech in Mechanical Engineering/ Material Science & Engineering/ Production Engineering or M.E/ M.Tech or equivalent degree in Mechanical Engineering and related branches of Mechanical Engineering from recognized University.
+Also read : Assam Career : Apply for Workshop Superintendent vacancy in IIT Guwahati

 Salary :